simenkid/nodemcu-timer/README.md

 ### setImmediate(callback, ...)
 Schedules a callback to be immediately executed at next tick, its priority is higher than those tasks set by `setTimeout()` and `setInterval()`.
 This API returns a timer-object(`tobj`) for possible use with clearImmediate().
 You can also pass parameters to the callback via the variadic arguments.

 The callbacks for immediate execution enqueues in the order in which they were created.
 All immediate callbacks in the queue will be invoked right away when a tick fires.
 If you queue an immediate callback from inside an executing callback, that immediate callback won't be invoked until the next tick comes.
-Remember that do not shcedule a long task for immediate execution as possible.
+Remember that do not schedule a long task for immediate execution as possible.

 **Arguments:**